-Last week, two U.N. human rights experts urged Manila to stop the extra-judicial executions and killings.
+Two U.N. human rights experts have urged Manila to stop extra-judicial executions and killings